Squeezing codes: robust fluctuation-stabilized memories: Introduction and summary

 \ss{Overview of prior work}

 Before describing squeezing codes, we first give a brief summary of the robust memories known at the time of writing.

-The first example of a robust memory was constructed by Toom \cite{toom1980stable}, who wrote down a $2d$ CA, now known as {\it Toom's rule}, which operates by sending each spin to the majority vote of itself and its northern and eastern neighbors, $\mca_{\sf Toom} \, : \, s_\bfr \mt \maj(s_{\bfr},s_{\bfr+\uvx},s_{\bfr+\uvy})$.
-Toom proved that this dynamics retains memory of the sign of its magnetization for a thermodynamically long time scale.
-Although Toom's rule is a robust memory, from the perspective of statistical physics, it is rather similar to the $2d$ Ising model (in a way we make precise later on).
+The first example of a robust memory is a 2D CA known as {\it Toom's rule},\footnote{Toom's rule was in fact originally introduced not by Toom, but by the authors of \cite{vasil1969modelling} in 1969, where it was studied numerically.
+Toom was the first to give a rigorous proof of its noise robustness, which he did in 1974 \cite{toom1974nonergodic} (c.f. the discussion in sec.1.5 of \cite{swart2022peierls}).} which operates by sending each spin to the majority vote of itself and its northern and eastern neighbors, $\mca_{\sf Toom} \, : \, s_\bfr \mt \maj(s_{\bfr},s_{\bfr+\uvx},s_{\bfr+\uvy})$.
+Toom proved that this dynamics retains memory of the sign of its magnetization for a thermodynamically long time scale \cite{toom1974nonergodic,toom1980stable}.
+Although Toom's rule is a robust memory, from the perspective of statistical physics, it is rather similar to the 2D Ising model (in a way we make precise later on).

-After this, Gacs produced a mind-bogglingly complicated memory in $1d$ based on a technique he refers to as ``hierarchical self-simulation'' \cite{gacs2001reliable} (see also \cite{gacs1989self}).
-A model of $1d$ local dynamics with an ordered phase has the potential to be very interesting from the point of view of statistical mechanics, but Gacs' automaton is unfortunately so complicated that even implementing it numerically has proven to be a prohibitively daunting task.
+After this, Gacs produced an extremely complicated memory in 1D based on a technique referred to as ``hierarchical self-simulation'' \cite{gacs2001reliable} (see also \cite{gacs1989self}).
+A model of 1D local dynamics with an ordered phase has the potential to be very interesting from the point of view of statistical mechanics, but Gacs' automaton is unfortunately so complicated that even implementing it numerically has proven to be a prohibitively daunting task.